-A long and dirty drive to the Arctic, through the middle of tundra, mountains and limitless wilderness; quite simply, the Dempster Highway must be one of the best road trips in the world.
+A long and dirty drive to the Arctic, through the middle of tundra, mountains and limitless wilderness; quite simply, the Dempster Highway is one of the best road trips in the world.

 The Dempster is Canada’s only highway crossing the Arctic Circle.
 The 735km-long Dempster Highway was built in 1979 and roughly follows the traditional First Nation transportation route between the Yukon and Peel river systems.
 The wilderness here is rich, barren, lush and desolate all at the same time.
 This is the Arctic that you never imagined.

-Originally published February 2015, updated February 2018.
-This post includes some affiliate links – if you purchase via these links, I receive a smal percentage at no extra cost to you.
-This helps support this site!
+This post includes some affiliate links – if you purchase via these links, I receive a small percentage at no extra cost to you.
+This enables to continue writing free content.
+I only ever recommend products I have used or see a use for.

 Freedom of the road: the Dempster Highway